WPJohnny-plugins/comment-reply-email/readme.txt

 == Changelog ==

 = 1.0.2 =
+- Feature: Add option to change the checkbox text
 - Fix PHP Deprecated method: Methods with the same name as their class will not be constructors in a future version of PHP.
 - Fix headers already sent error & deprecated capability functions
 - Fix undefined variable error